Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Consultation Plan

 Community sessions: October 2018 to March 2019

 Community sessions will be organized by First Nations, Indigenous groups or by the government.
 Community-organized sessions may be funded through proposal-based funding with the MSR or CIRNAC representatives available to lead, attend or provide support and information.

 Government-organized sessions will involve the MSR or CIRNAC representatives leading discussions.
 Funded organizers of community sessions will be required to submit a final report summarizing the activities, results and recommendations from their sessions in line with the consultation guide.

 Regional events: November 2018 to March 2019

 Regional events will be led by the MSR and held across the country to consult and provide a forum for discussion on the issues identified in the consultation guide.
 The regional events will allow for First Nation and Indigenous group representatives to come together to share perspectives, provide input to both the MSR and CIRNAC, and to engage in discussions.

 An online survey will be available to ensure that everyone has an opportunity to provide direct and confidential input into the process.
 Recognizing that not everyone has access to the internet and that some people or groups may prefer printed options, the survey will also be available in print by contacting CIRNAC.
-The survey will be available to everyone, with a targeted focus on impacted individuals, urban individuals and Indigenous women.
+The survey will be available to everyone, with a targeted focus on impacted individuals, urban individuals and Indigenous women beginning in December 2018.

 The survey will be administered by a contracted firm that specializes in survey development and analysis with direction from CIRNAC and advice from the Indigenous advisory panel.

 CIRNAC will work in cooperation with the MSR to set up sessions with panels of experts to provide substantive input on options for amendments to the Indian Act provisions and broader reform.
-The expert panels will be comprised of a mix of Indigenous and non-Indigenous experts in areas such as:
+The expert panels will be comprised of a mix of experts in areas such as: